 In the event the faculty member or the student involved does not attend the departmental hearing, the hearing shall proceed.
 The department chair shall render a decision and notify in writing all parties involved of the decision resulting from the departmental hearing. including a copy of the department chair's report of cheating/plagiarism.
 The faculty member shall forward a copy of the Instructor's Report of Cheating and Plagiarism if appropriate.
 1 If the instructor alleging cheating/plagiarism is also the department chair or another administrator, the college/school dean or designee will schedule and conduct this meeting. c) Academic Sanctions

 If the departmental hearing finds that cheating and/or plagiarism did occur, the faculty member shall impose an academic sanction.
 The student will be informed in writing of the academic sanctions imposed.
 The instructor has the prerogative of lowering a grade, assigning a grade of "0" or "F" for the test/paper, assigning an "F" for the entire course, or assigning another penalty that seems appropriate.
 If the student does not acknowledge guilt, or acknowledges guilt but is not willing to accept the recommended sanction(s), the student has the right to appeal the decision to the Student Academic Petitions Committee in accordance with the Policy & Procedures for Reviewing and Appealing an Assigned Grade (APM 242).
-If a failing grade for the entire course is assigned, the instructor must inform the student that he/she should remain in the course --completing all assignments, and taking all tests to accommodate the student's option to appeal the instructor's grade and to allow for the time required by the appeal process to render a final decision.
+If a failing grade for the entire course is assigned, the instructor must inform the student that they should remain in the course --completing all assignments, and taking all tests to accommodate the student's option to appeal the instructor's grade and to allow for the time required by the appeal process to render a final decision.
 On the other hand, if the evidence does not support the charge, the Chair will so notify the student in writing and will request the instructor to record the appropriate grade.
 If the faculty member disagrees with the Chair's decision, the faculty member may appeal the decision to the Student Academic Petitions Committee.
 The faculty member must appeal the decision by formal memorandum within two weeks of the decision.
 If the alleged cheating and/or plagiarism occurred at the end of the semester, the faculty member shall submit a grade of "I", rather than an "F" or other letter grade, which will stand until the allegation has been resolved by due process as described above and in accordance with the Policy & Procedures for Reviewing and Appealing an Assigned Grade (APM 242).

 d) Disciplinary Sanctions